istio/istio.io/content/en/docs/tasks/security/webhook/index.md

 ## Show webhook configurations

-1. Show the configurations of Galley and the sidecar injector with their default configuration names:
+1. Show the configuration of the webhooks:

     {{< text bash >}}
     $ istioctl experimental post-install webhook status
     {{< /text >}}

-1. Show the configuration of the sidecar injector if the webhook's configuration name is `istio-sidecar-injector`:
+1. If you named the sidecar injector's configuration `istio-sidecar-injector`, use the following command to show the configuration of the sidecar injector:

     {{< text bash >}}
     $ istioctl experimental post-install webhook status --validation=false --injection-config=istio-sidecar-injector
     {{< /text >}}

-1. Show the configuration of Galley if the webhook's configuration name is `istio-galley`:
+1. If you named Galley's configuration `istio-galley`, show Galley's configuration with the following command:

     {{< text bash >}}
     $ istioctl experimental post-install webhook status --injection=false --validation-config=istio-galley